openbmc/openbmc/poky/documentation/ref-manual/system-requirements.rst

-   During execution, the buildtools tarball will be downloaded, the checksum of the download will be verified, the installer will be run for you, and some basic checks will be run to to make sure the installation is functional.
+   During execution, the buildtools tarball will be downloaded, the checksum of the download will be verified, the installer will be run for you, and some basic checks will be run to make sure the installation is functional.

    To avoid the need of ``sudo`` privileges, the ``install-buildtools``